ACMF 2025 | Program Session 2

 High tea information: in his free time Joshua enjoys studying towards medical degree…

 Frédéric Chopin Etude Op.
-10 No. 8 in F Major
+25 No. 4 in A minor

 Joshua Han, piano